Using Walking Poles on The Camino

 • Avoid big steps, short strides work better when using walking poles.

-These are just a few travel tips for walkers considering whether or not to bring walking poles on their Camino trip.
 We also have a Camino Packing eBook that is free to download and might help you with your planning.
 If you have any travel tips you’d like to share, we are always happy to hear from Camino walkers.

 For more information about our Camino de Santiago routes or to book your own Camino adventure, please don’t hesitate to contact us.